zachlindsey/zachlindsey.github.io/booknotes.md

 ### Managing One's Own Emotion

 After recognizing you are having some kind of emotion, what do you do?
-Each has its own helpful strategies.
+Each has its own helpful strategies, but the two main techniques seem to be challenging or reframing the roots of the emotion and distracting ourselves from it.

 #### Anger